telosnetwork/sqrl/README.md

 [![Sqrl screenshot](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/app/renderer/assets/images/sqrl.png)](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/app/renderer/assets/images/sqrl.png)

-# Sqrl - TELOS Block Producer Voting & Wallet
+# Sqrl - Telos Full Wallet & Governance dApp

-`Sqrl` is a fully functional release of a light wallet being designed for the TELOS blockchain, and supports any EOSIO blockchain.
-This application can be used to connect to a remote EOSIO API endpoint to perform producer voting actions and common wallet commands.
+`Sqrl` is a fully functional wallet created by [Telos Miami](https://eos.miami/) for the Telos blockchain that supports any EOS.IO blockchain.
+This application can be used to connect to a remote EOS.IO API endpoint to securely perform numerous wallet and governance functions.

 [![Sqrl screenshot](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/Sqrl.png)](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/Sqrl.png)

 ### Features

+**NEW FEATURES**:
+- **IPFS Storage for Key Documents**: All interactions with key documents in Sqrl, such as the Telos Blockchain Network Operating Agreement, are uploaded and retrieved from the InterPlanetary File System (IPFS).
+- **Create Worker Proposals**: Sqrl allows you to create new worker proposal requests on the Telos blockchain.
+You can also participate in voting on existing worker proposals.
+- **Register and Vote on Arbitration**: As the first EOS.IO chain with real on-chain governance support, Sqrl allows anyone to apply to be an arbitrator and voters to elect arbitrators.
+You can also submit claims and go through the arbitration process using Sqrl.
+- **Ratify / Amend Governance Docs**: Sqrl allows you, the voter, to participate in ratifying and amending the Telos governance documents.
+Let your voice be heard!
-- **New User Account Creation**: Sqrl provides a simple wizard that allows new users to create their first TELOS account on their own.
+- **Free User Account Creation**: Sqrl provides a simple wizard that allows new users to create their first Telos account on their own.
-- **Works Across Chains**: Sqrl is the only wallet that can be used to manage any EOSIO blockchain in a single interface, such as TELOS or EOS Mainnet.
+- **Works Across Chains**: Sqrl is the first wallet to add support for managing any EOS.IO blockchain in a single interface, such as Telos or EOS.

+**CORE FEATURES**:
-- **New TLOS Key Generation**: You can use Sqrl to generate new TLOS public and private key pairs.
+- **New Key Generation**: You can use Sqrl to generate new EOS.IO public and private key pairs.
 - **Block Producer/Proxy Voting**: Select which block producers to support and cast your vote.
 You can also register/unregister your account as a Proxy.
-Please note that the block producer voting UI is not a research tool; it is a simple interface that provides a secure way to vote.
-- **Token Transfers**: Transfer TLOS or any other token you may have a balance for to another user or exchanges.
+- **Token Transfers**: Transfer TLOS, EOS or any other token you may have a balance for to another user or exchanges.
-- **CPU/Bandwidth Staking**: Stake your TLOS as either Bandwidth or CPU.
+- **CPU/Bandwidth Staking**: Stake your TLOS or EOS as either Bandwidth or CPU.
 This grants rights to resource usage on the network, in addition to conveying weight while voting for block producers.
-- **Buy/Sell RAM**: Use your TLOS tokens to buy or sell RAM at the then market price.
-RAM allows you to reserve or release storage space on the TELOS blockchain.
+- **Buy/Sell RAM**: Use your TLOS or EOS tokens to buy or sell RAM at the then market price.
+RAM allows you to reserve or release storage space on the Telos blockchain.
-- **Create Accounts**: Sqrl allows you to create new user accounts in TELOS and allocate RAM, Bandwidth or CPU.
+- **Create Accounts**: Sqrl allows you to create new user accounts in Telos and allocate RAM, Bandwidth or CPU.
-- **Simple Contact Management**: You can create a contact database for the TELOS accounts you interact with frequently, which simplifies the process of sending / receiving of TLOS on the network.
+- **Simple Contact Management**: You can create a contact database for the Telos accounts you interact with frequently, simplifying the process of sending/receiving tokens on the network.
 - **Interact w/ Smart Contracts**: If you would like to interact with smart contracts directly, Sqrl allows you to lookup contracts and call methods defined in the contract's abi.
 - **Local Wallet**: Set a password while importing your private key to create a local wallet.
 Your key will be encrypted locally using this password.
 This password will be required each time you need to unlock the wallet.
-- **Temporary Usage**: If you prefer not to store your keys within the application, simply choose not to set a password.
+- **Cold Wallet Mode**: If you prefer not to store your keys within the application, simply choose not to set a password.
 When the application quits, your key will be forgotten.

 ## Get Sqrl